openresty/lua-nginx-module/README.markdown

 Because the Lua code in this context runs before Nginx forks its worker processes (if any), data or code loaded here will enjoy the [Copy-on-write (COW)](http://en.wikipedia.org/wiki/Copy-on-write) feature provided by many operating systems among all the worker processes, thus saving a lot of memory.

+Do *not* initialize your own Lua global variables in this context because use of Lua global variables have performance penalties and can lead to global namespace pollution (see the [Lua Variable Scope](#lua_variable_scope) section for more details).
+The recommended way is to use proper [Lua module](http://www.lua.org/manual/5.1/manual.html#5.3) files (but do not use the standard Lua function [module()](http://www.lua.org/manual/5.1/manual.html#pdf-module) to define Lua modules because it pollutes the global namespace as well) and call [require()](http://www.lua.org/manual/5.1/manual.html#pdf-require) to load your own module files in `init_by_lua` or other contexts ([require()](http://www.lua.org/manual/5.1/manual.html#pdf-require) does cache the loaded Lua modules in the global `package.loaded` table in the Lua registry so your modules will only loaded once for the whole Lua VM instance).

 Only a small set of the [Nginx API for Lua](#nginx-api-for-lua) is supported in this context:

 * Logging APIs: [ngx.log](#ngxlog) and [print](#print),